MozillaFoundation/mozilla-privacy-arcade/game-jam-challenge/README.md

 4. Finally, click on the green "New Issue" button to the left of the page.
 You can then title your issue and add content.
 Specificity helps.

-Before you submit your issue, pick a label for it.
+Before you submit your issue, pick a label or two for it.
 You can choose one from the "Labels" dropdown menu to the right of your issue.
-Pick the label that goes with your Global Sprint project to help people working on the same project pay attention to your issue.
-We have project labels for:
+Add the light-green #mozsprint label to each issue to file and then pick the label that goes with the challenge you're working on during the sprint.
+This helps people find the people and issues associated with the challenge to which they're contributing.

+We have challenge labels for:

 - cryptomancer-challenge (gold).
 - game-jam-challenge (purple).
 - iot-escape-room-challenge (green).
+- offline-game-challenge (orange)

 We also have labels for site-related news, as well as for finding help and answering questions: